 Face it: When it comes to sleep, diet and exercise, we don’t always take care of ourselves as well as we should.
 It’s hard, because life gets in the way—doubly so if we have a busy work life.
 But whether it’s convenient or not, maintaining our health should come before our daily to-do’s.
 Why?
 Because if we are healthy, we can experience improved workplace performance and well-being.

-A: For the most health benefits, you should get at least 7 to 7½ hours of sleep a night, and you should always be able to find 20 to 30 minutes a day to either walk, run, do strength training or do yoga.
-And always stick to foods that love your body back.
+For the most health benefits, get at least 7 hours of sleep a night, find 20 to 30 minutes a day to exercise, and stick to foods that love your body back.

-It should be noted, however, that sleep affects other lifestyle choices.
 Getting about seven hours of sleep a night can make a profound difference on your brain and heart health.
-Lack of sleep makes you less mentally aware and more fatigued, causes you to eat more and places you at a higher risk for accidents.
+Lack of sleep makes you less mentally aware and more fatigued and places you at a higher risk for accidents.
 Sleep deprivation has been linked to potential increases in blood pressure levels and decreases in brain function and well-being.
 It’s safe to say your performance will suffer if you aren’t catching enough Zs.

 Your health is your most precious resource.
 It is not gained by making any sacrifices.

 This article was published in October 2015 and has been updated.
 Photo by Jacob Lund//Shutterstock